 In the beginning1954: Te Atatu CWI Choir was formed by a group of Country Women’s Institute Ladies who loved singing.
 The connection with CWI ended in 2000 then the Choir name was changed to:

-In the Choir’s early days we were fortunate to have conductor, Fay Good, who led the choir with great enthusiasm for over 30 years, Marilyn Cameron who was a very accomplished pianist also assisted using her own arrangements helping with the planning of concerts and choosing music for the choir.
+In the Choir’s early days Fay Good, conducted the choir for over 30 years, Marilyn Cameron an accomplished pianist assisted using her own arrangements and choosing music for the choir.
 Marilyn’s association with the choir as pianist concluded in 2012.